Skip to Content

 Removing conditions involves verifying your marriage is authentic and that you have continued to live a life together in the United States.
 Your spouse will receive a traditional green card with a ten-year validity period when conditions are successfully removed.

-Our Chicago family-based immigration lawyer at Aparicio Immigration Law can assist you with removing conditions and work to overcome any other obstacle that arises during the sponsorship process.
+Our Chicago family visa lawyer at Aparicio Immigration Law can assist you with removing conditions and work to overcome any other obstacle that arises during the sponsorship process.
 Our attorney is an immigrant himself and understands the importance of bringing families together.

-Explore your family immigration options by contacting us online today.
+Explore your family immigration options by contacting a Chicago family visa lawyer online today.
 We offer our legal services in English and Spanish.

 Why Choose Aparicio Immigration Law?